-- Students taking this three-year degree are required to complete a 16-week work placement period as an integral component of Stage 2.
 Past students have gained work placement with organisations such as the Agri-Food and Biosciences Institute, Countryside Services, Dale Farm, Fane Valley, John Thompson and Sons, Monaghan Mushrooms, Moy Park, and Millridge Ltd and Tamar Farming Co. (both in New Zealand).

 Agriculture is a passion of mine and I felt that this degree offered excellent job prospects.
 I am really enjoying the course – it’s relevant, and interests me, which is a help when it comes to learning.
 For my work placement I hope to go into the genetics side of arming, as I have a keen interest in this from running a pedigree herd at home.
 For this I hope to either go to America or New Zealand.”
 Robert Patterson, Northern Ireland

 |Introduction||The degree has been developed in consultation with employers, industry and academics, to offer students a combined curriculum of formal education and practical experience, which is designed to enhance employability and graduate skills.|